Skip to main content Skip to footer

 • credible plans to expand to the UK and establish a trading presence within two years

-• providing evidence you have UK business premises – for example, a lease agreement or documents showing you have purchased the premises; or
+• providing evidence it has UK business premises – for example, a lease agreement or documents showing it has purchased the premises; or

 The overseas business that is expanding to the UK must be active and trading overseas and, unless an exception applies, demonstrate it has been active and trading for at least 3 years prior to the date of application.

-It must provide evidence that the overseas business has been trading throughout the 12-month period immediately before the application for a sponsor licence (for example, corporate bank statements covering the entire period).
-It must also provide evidence that shows the business was trading at the start of the 3-year period before the date of application and was actively trading throughout that 3-year period (for example, audited accounts).
+It must provide evidence the overseas business has been trading throughout the 12-month period immediately before the application for a sponsor licence (for example, corporate bank statements covering the entire period).
+It must also provide evidence showing the business was trading at the start of the 3-year period before the date of application and was actively trading throughout that 3-year period (for example, audited accounts).

-It must show that the business genuinely intends, and is able, to expand to the UK and establish a UK trading presence within two years.
-To determine this, the Home Office will consider evidence of your business planning and finances, including the size of your business, its previous activity and its potential.
+It must show the business genuinely intends, and is able, to expand to the UK and establish a UK trading presence within two years.
+To determine this, the Home Office will consider evidence of the business planning and finances, including the size of the business, its previous activity and its potential.

 In common with other sponsored work routes, you must have an Authorising Officer, a Key Contact and at least one Level 1 User in place at the time you apply for your licence.